naturezhanghn/naturezhanghn.github.io/_pages/about.md

 My research and engineering expertise encompass:

 - Generative Artificial Intelligence for Imaging
-- Optical Engineering
+- Optical Engineering and Computational Photography
 - Computer Vision and Graphics
 - Sensor Technologies and Signal Processing
-- Computational Photography and Image Enhancement
+- Video and Image Enhancement

 I am passionate about harnessing interdisciplinary approaches to develop state-of-the-art imaging systems and AI algorithms with practical impact.